Should you rush your dog to the vet at the slightest sign of not feeling well? What if their stomach is swollen and hard?

 However, the cause of her bloating remains unknown.
 After all that, no answers.

-When you ask the ET veterinarian, you’re told that the cause is unknown.
-You receive run-of-the-mill instructions about feeding and water regime.
+When you ask the ET veterinarian, you’re told the cause is unknown.
+Instead, you receive run-of-the-mill instructions about feeding and water regime.

 At the regular vet

-As it turns out, the guys who were cutting your lawn didn’t close the gate properly.
-As a result, Gretel was able to get out and help herself to some yummy moldy bread from a garbage can.
-You wouldn’t have thought of it because you assumed Gretel was safe inside the yard.
+As it turns out, the guys cutting your lawn didn’t close the gate properly.
+As a result, Gretel could get out and help herself to some yummy moldy bread from a garbage can.
+But, of course, you wouldn’t have thought of it because you assumed Gretel was safe inside the yard.

 You saw that something was in the garbage but didn’t suspect Gretel.